IharBakhanovich/TicTacToe/Readme.md

 1. clone the project
 2. run "mvn clean install"
-3. run from console "java -jar tictactoe-0.0.1-SNAPSHOT.jar"
+3. run from console "java -jar tictactoe-0.0.1-SNAPSHOT.jar".
+Make sure you have java 17 on your machine.

 NOTE: to get the best user experience DO NOT start from IDE console.
 ClearConsole does not work from IDE terminal.
 NOTE: This typically occurs because Docker containers do not have a standard input (stdin) in the same way a normal terminal does, especially when running in detached mode (-d).